 If you are a physical therapist trying to figure out the best way to go about purchasing a private long-term disability policy, you came to the right place.

-If you haven’t done so already, before reading this article, be sure to first check out Why Allied Health Professionals Should Consider Purchasing Long-Term Disability Insurance.
+If you haven’t done so already, before reading this article, be sure to first check out Why Physical Therapists And Occupational Therapists Should Consider Purchasing Long-Term Disability Insurance.
 That article covers what long-term disability insurance is and why those working in allied health professions should strongly consider purchasing such a policy for themselves.

 Now we will learn what steps to take to make sure you go about purchasing the right policy the right way, as I have done.